karalabe/ungx/README.md

 ```

 And voila, we have a fork of `go-ipfs` that does not contain cryptic hash import paths and is a joy to work with.
 If you want to update your fork to a new version, repeat the above procedure in a pristine GOPATH and overwrite your old fork with the newly generated one.

+*Note, if you want to publish your dependency publicly, you'll need to rewrite all the package's internal imports to your fork paths.*

 ## Disclaimer